Skip to content

 What this result means

-This calculation shows the OAS recovery tax (the OAS clawback) payable at the income level entered, applied at 15% on net income above the annual threshold under Part I.2 of the Income Tax Act.
-The clawback fully eliminates OAS once net income reaches the upper recovery threshold.
+This calculation shows the OAS recovery tax (the OAS clawback) payable at the income level entered, applied at 15% of net world income above the threshold for the income year you are filing.
+Net world income is line 23400 on the T1 return; the recovery tax is reported on line 23500 and totalled at line 42200.
+The recovery tax reaches its maximum (full OAS clawed back) at the income year's full clawback ceiling: for the 2025 income year (the calculator default), that is $152,062 for ages 65 to 74 and $157,923 for ages 75 and over.
 The calculator does not model the impact of deferring OAS to age 70 (which increases the monthly amount by 0.6% per month, up to 36% at 70), pension income splitting between spouses, the order in which retirement accounts are drawn down, or GIS sensitivity for lower-income years.

 Practical options to consider